DevXT-LLC/ezlocalai/README.md

 - [Dockerhub](https://hub.docker.com/r/joshxt/local-llm/tags)
 - [GitHub](https://github.com/Josh-XT/Local-LLM)

-Local-LLM is a [llama.cpp](https://github.com/ggerganov/llama.cpp) server in Docker with OpenAI Style Endpoints that allows you to start it with the URL of the model from Hugging Face.
+Local-LLM is a [llama.cpp](https://github.com/ggerganov/llama.cpp) server in Docker with OpenAI Style Endpoints that allows you to send the model name as the URL of the model from Hugging Face.
 It will automatically download the model from Hugging Face and configure the server for you.
-It also allows you to automatically configure the server based on your CPU, RAM, and GPU.
+It automatically configures the server based on your CPU, RAM, and GPU.
 It is designed to be as easy as possible to get started with running local models.

 ## Table of Contents 📖